McOnie/WeaponAttachmentModifier/README.md

 ***

 ## Bugs, Problems or Suggestions
-If you find any bugs or problems, please leave a comment.
+If you find any bugs or problems, please leave a comment on the SPT mod page.
 If you have any suggestion on how I can improve the mod, let me know.